 This spot has been added by

 4 spots added - 121 photos shared

 Ilet à Ramiers is located along the bay of Fort-de-France southern coast, near Anse à l’Ane.
 The easiest way to reach the islet is by kayak or boat.
-Good swimmers can consider walking to Anse Bellay by the hiking path which goes from Anse à l’Ane to Anse Noire (one of Martinique‘s most popular snorkeling spot), then to swim towards the islet, located just opposite the cove (about 300m, take a diving flag/swimming buoy with you).
+Good swimmers can consider walking to Anse Bellay by the hiking path which goes from Anse à l’Ane to Anse Noire (one of Martinique‘s most popular snorkeling spot), then swimming towards the islet, located just opposite the cove (about 300m, take a diving flag/swimming buoy with you).
 The start of the hike is located in a cul-de-sac (location here), between two fences.

 The islet’s shore is rocky and steep, except at its southern end, where there is a small sandy cove and a pontoon.

 We especially recommend the area which extends from the east coast of the islet.
 It is the most sheltered and shallowest area, ideal for snorkeling.

 Near the shore, explore the large boulders (↕1-3m) around which live French angelfish, blue tang and sergeants majors.
 The lionfish – native to the Indo-Pacific, which has become invasive in the Caribbean – are often seen here.
 At the foot of the rocks, in the sand, snorkelers can sometimes encounter a cushion starfish.